timescale/docs/timescaledb/tutorials/analyze-intraday-stocks/fetch-and-ingest.md

                             'low': 'price_low',
                             'volume': 'trading_volume'})

-    # convert the dataframe into a list of tuples ready to be inserted into the database
+    # convert the dataframe into a list of tuples ready to be ingested
     return [row for row in df.itertuples(index=False, name=None)]
 ```

-## Insert data into TimescaleDB
+## Ingest data into TimescaleDB

 When you have the `fetch_stock_data` function working, and you can fetch the candlestick from the API, you can insert it into the database.

-To make the ingestion faster, use [pgcopy][pgcopy-docs] instead of inserting
+To make the ingestion faster, use [pgcopy][pgcopy-docs] instead of ingesting
 data row by row.
 TimescaleDB is packaged as an extension to PostgreSQL, meaning all the PostgreSQL tools you know and
 love already work with TimescaleDB.

-### Insert data fast with pgcopy
+### Ingest data fast with pgcopy

 To use pgcopy, you need to install `psycopg2` as well so you can connect to the database.